HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/manage_content_items.md

 4. Click the **Save** button or the drop-down to **Save and Close** in the upper right of the interface to save your completed content edits.

-## Edit Content item with AI-assisance
+## Edit Content item with AI-assistance

 !!! note "Using AI-assisted content generation in Content Composer"
     Refer to the [Prerequisite](#prerequisite) section on how to setup and enable AI-assistance features

 1. From the Content Composer interface, navigate through the preset folders Access the content item you wish to edit.
-In this example, the content item example (**HCL Article with AI-assisance**) is obtained from **Web Content > Content > Articles** site area location.
+In this example, the content item example (**HCL Article with AI-assistance**) is obtained from **Web Content > Content > Articles** site area location.
 Select **Edit**.

     ![Editing the content item](../../../../../assets/HCL_Content_Composer_Edit_Content_WithAIAssistance_WebContentInterface.png)